Kingdom of Mapungubwe: Culture and society

+A mufuvha (mancala) game board at the main complex of Mapungubwe.

 Over the course of settlement at K2, their society transitioned from a society based on social ranking to one based on social classes, and was one of the first class-based social systems and examples of sacral kingship in southern Africa.
 The leader and elites inhabited the hilltop, with the population below.
 There were four paths up the hill, with the main one guarded by soldiers, who were called the "eye" of the king.
 Settlements were divided into residential areas under the authority of family heads, and surrounded the hill, forming a protective circle.
 The kingdom was likely divided into a five-tiered hierarchy due to the wide spread of the population; family heads, headmen, petty chiefs, senior chiefs, and the king.

 The king slept in a small wooden hut, in a supposedly secret location.
 Visitors were secluded from the king.
 His entourage included soldiers and praise singers, along with musicians who played mbiras and xylophones.
 His actions were ritualised, such that, if he sneezed, a praise singer would tell everyone.
 Wives were viewed as a route to success and status, and as such the king had many, with the senior wife in charge.
 Some wives lived outside of the capital, to help maintain the network of alliances.

 Mapungubwe followed a settlement pattern common across Southern Africa called the "Central Cattle Pattern".
-The centre of the settlement was the domain of men, and had an area for resolving disputes and making political decisions, while the outer zone was the domain of women, containing domestic complexes.
+The centre of the settlement was the domain of men, and had an area for resolving disputes and making political decisions as well as cattle kraals, while the outer zone was the domain of women, containing domestic complexes.
 Life in Mapungubwe was centred on family and farming.
 Special sites were created for initiation ceremonies, household activities, and other social functions.
 Cattle lived in kraals located close to the residents' houses, signifying their value.
 Courts belonged to the leader, however he would not have been there, but rather in ritual seclusion on the hilltop.
 A brother would have likely been in charge, and would have been the second most powerful person in the kingdom.

+Scholars have drawn from work on other precolonial South African societies and highlighted the likelihood of intergenerational tension, due to young people being burdened with most of the labour, though were not able to own cattle or land until marriage.
 Only men of high status were allowed to smelt and work copper and gold.
 These metals were associated with power, wealth, and fertility, and only elites would have possessed gold.
 While most had access to iron tools, poorer farmers made use of stone and bone tools.
+Men were buried in kraals, while women were buried outside of them.